THIS DATE IN HISTORY: Feb. 14

 1977: Al Hill of the Philadelphia Flyers scores on his first two shots and has an assist in each period for a five-point night, tying the NHL record for most points by a player in his first game.
 Hill's big game helps the Flyers hold off the St. Louis Blues 6-4 at the Spectrum.

 1986: Wayne Gretzky has the third (and final) seven-assist game of his NHL career, helping the Edmonton Oilers defeat the Quebec Nordiques 8-2 at Northlands Coliseum.
-The seven assists match the League record first set by Billy Taylor of the Detroit Red Wings in 1947.
+The seven assists match the League record first set by Billy Taylor of the Red Wings in 1947.

 1988: Marcel Dionne passes Phil Esposito to move into second place on the NHL all-time goal-scoring list when he scores two power-play goals for the New York Rangers in a 4-4 tie with the New York Islanders at Madison Square Garden.
-Dionne's two goals give him 719 for his career, two more than Esposito.
+Dionne's two goals give him 719 for his NHL career, two more than Esposito.

-2009: Mike Green of the Capitals sets an NHL record for defensemen by scoring a goal in his eighth straight game, a 5-1 road win against the Tampa Bay Lightning.
-He passes Mike O'Connell of the Bruins, who scored in seven straight games during the 1983-84 season, when he beats Karri Ramo for a power-play goal 5:33 into the second period.
+2009: Mike Green of the Washington Capitals sets an NHL record for defensemen by scoring a goal in his eighth straight game, a 5-1 road win against the Tampa Bay Lightning.
+He passes Mike O'Connell of the Bruins, who scores in seven straight games during the 1983-84 season, when he beats Karri Ramo for a power-play goal 5:33 into the second period.